-Please note… schedules are changing due to cold weather.
 Please check with Karen for a current schedule.

 The speech-language pathologist is able to use horse movement to facilitate the systems that support speech and language.
 When combined with other standard speech-language intervention strategies, the speech-language pathologist is able to generate effective remediation of communication disorders and promote functional communication outcomes.